sgrif/warmup-exercises/_unfinished/binary-search-tree/README.md

+NOTE: This is currently being split into two warmups

 **Thoughts** This is might be too big for one warm-up, but could possibly make a good candidate for a warmup that builds on the previous day's work e.g. warm-up 1 would be to implement `Bst#insert`, and warmup-2